OttieOtter

 Old Ore Road - Big Bend National Park

-After a long day in Mexico and the Chihuahuan desert, we returned to our campsite to relax, enjoy cold beverages, and watch the sun set with our new friends from Chicago.
+After a long day in Mexico and the Chihuahuan desert, we returned to our campsite to relax, enjoy cold beverages, and watch the sunset with our new friends from Chicago.

 The Window Trail